junxit/us-congress-bills-113/metadata.md

 - 2013-05-23 — Introduced in House
 - 2013-05-23 — Introduced in House
 - 2013-05-23 — Referred to the House Committee on Veterans' Affairs.
+- 2013-06-11 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2013-06-28 — Subcommittee Hearings Held.
+- 2013-07-17 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2013-07-17 — Subcommittee Consideration and Mark-up Session Held.
+- 2013-08-01 — Committee Consideration and Mark-up Session Held.
+- 2013-08-01 — Ordered to be Reported (Amended) by Voice Vote.
+- 2013-09-27 — Placed on the Union Calendar, Calendar No. 171.
+- 2013-09-27 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+113-236.
+- 2013-09-27 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+113-236.